Floppy disk: Usage in the 21st century

+Use in Japan's government ended in 2024.

-Windows 10 and Windows 11 no longer comes with drivers for floppy disk drives (both internal and external).
+Windows 10 and Windows 11 no longer come with drivers for floppy disk drives (both internal and external).
 However, they will still support them with a separate device driver provided by Microsoft.

-The British Airways Boeing 747-400 fleet, up to its retirement in 2020, used 3.5-inch floppy disks to load avionics software.
+The British Airways Boeing 747-400 fleet, up to its retirement in 2020, used 3½-inch floppy disks to load avionics software.

-Some workstations in corporate computing environments still retained floppy disks while disabling USB ports, both moves done to restrict the amount of data that could be copied by unscrupulous employees.

-Sony, who had been in the floppy disk business since 1983, ended domestic sales of all six 3.5-inch floppy disk models as of March 2011.
+Sony, who had been in the floppy disk business since 1983, ended domestic sales of all six 3½-inch floppy disk models as of March 2011.
 This has been viewed by some as the end of the floppy disk.
 While production of new floppy disk media has ceased, sales and uses of this media from inventories is expected to continue until at least 2026.